dychen24/magx/Codes/optimization/readme.md

     - real_time_pos_car.py: used for driver hand monitoring demo.
     - real_time_pos_face.py: used for face touching demo.
     - real_time_pos_hand.py: used for hand tracking demo.
-- tsne_plot.py: generate the silumated 012 problem data and visulize it using TSNE.
 - simulation.py: generate simulated data and use it to validate the performance of the sensor layout.
-- train_baseline.py: train the neural network to fit the 012 data generated in tsne_plot.py
 - find_best_Loc.py: use PSO to find the best layout of the sensor array given the physical constraint.